Adutta2021/Game-Wheel-of-Fortune/README.md

 ###This project is under coursera Python 3 specialization's course 3 "python class and inheritance".
-This code is not fully optimize there are still some bugs there.
-If anyway one know how to fixed those bugs please tell me.###
+This code is not fully optimize there are still some bugs there.###

 Here are the rules of the game: